MarvinTerry/HustLogin/README.md

 # HustLogin
-A python-lib for authenticating HustPass
+A python-lib for authenticating HustPass@2023

+> Faster, Easier, Lighter

+Attention: HustPass login protocol underwent a major update on 2023/05/23, moving from DES to RSA, previous login libraries are now deprecated.

 ## Requirements
 ```